MichaelaBickish/student-workbook/src/reflections/wk6/quiz6.md

 **11.** The ______ tag is used to alter the styling of your entire Vue project.
 Adding the ______ attribute to this tag will limit it to just the component it exists.
 Fill in the blank.
 <!-- enter you answer in the space below -->
 ```
-____, scoped attribute limits the  styling to just that componenent.
+the style tag.
+The scoped attribute limits the styling to just that componenent.
 ```
 **12.** What is the Vue method used to create watchable objects such as `state` or `AppState`?
 <!-- enter you answer in the space below -->